jobisnar/Advanced-Deep-Learning/README.md

 In the link below, is a pre-trained weights file with batch size = 5, epochs = 40 <br>
 https://drive.google.com/file/d/1K9hGNf2aRlDiLuxoC1FhAmoCzNzFr4mR/view?usp=sharing

+### Running the Semantic Segmentation Network
+To run the code, we enter this example line of code inside the jupyter notebook: <br>
+fcn = FCN(train = True, batch_size = 5, epochs = 40, save = True, restore_weights_path = "3layer-drinks-best-iou.h5", device = 'cuda')
+train: set to True if you want to train the network
+batch_size: set the batch size
+epochs: set the number of epochs.
+If you load a pretrained weight that has already reached the set epoch, it won't train.
+save: set to True if you want to automatically save weights at the end of training
+restore_weights_path: the filename of the pre-trained or saved weights you want to load.
+evaluate: set to True if you want to evaluate the network using the test set after training it.

+can run "fcn.eval()" on next line of code if you want to run evaluation on the test set separately.

+### Other Parameters
+label_file: filename of train npy segmentation annotation file
+test_labels: filename of test npy segmentation annotation file
+n_layers:
+backbone: set backbone network
+transform: transform for data
+image_file: can be set to a specific image filename when evaluate is set to true, to test on that specific image
+root_dir: directory for the dataset
+shuffle: shuffles data when training
+dataset: name of dataset

+def __init__(self, restore_weights_path = "", label_file = "segmentation_train.npy",
+                 n_layers = 3, backbone = build_resnet,
+                 transform = None, image_file = None,
+                 test_labels = "segmentation_test.npy",
+                 root_dir = "data/drinks", batch_size = 1, shuffle = True,
+                 dataset = "drinks", epochs = 5, plot = True,
+                 in_channels = 3, save_dir = "weights",
+                 evaluate = False, train = False, save = False, device = 'cpu'

 ### Below are some examples of the output images

 ### Example of train image